 In November 1957, as I was in the throes of completing the “Leaving Certificate”, I was having a sleepless night.
 He suggested we go out for a walk.
 I thought I saw a shooting star.
 He looked at it, very interested, and claimed that it was an object actually in orbit.
 He predicted it may have been a second Russian Sputnik.
 The next morning the successful launching of a second Sputnik was announced by Russia.
 Dad was right again.

-So now, when I hear those in politics making important decisions, still not accepting what scientists like my father accepted as factual over 60 years ago, I am very saddened.
+So now, when I hear those in politics making important decisions, still not accepting what quite learned scientists like my father taught as factual about climate over 60 years ago, I am very saddened.

-Like children, we sometimes cannot bear to hear, as truth, frightening information.
-But scientists are also prepared to have a go at giving us acceptable alternatives and will continue to work on them.
+Like young children, we sometimes cannot bear to hear, as truth, frightening information.
+Scientists and others are prepared to have a go at giving us acceptable alternatives to fossil fuels and will continue to work on them.
+But the earlier we act the easier and more acceptable it will be, as I witnessed from my father regarding the Opera House.
 Fossil fuel providers, too, have a right to be told that their dream run has come to an end.
-Good businessmen, like scientists, are not stupid but they need certainty if they have to move to expensive alternatives – which may ultimately bring them financial success.
+Good businessmen, like scientists, are not stupid but they need certainty if they have to move to expensive alternatives – which may ultimately bring them equal financial success.

 We people are not stupid either.
 We may have to pay a bit more for world survival.
-We may have to make some sacrifices such as turning off rather indulgent air conditioning sometimes and just put up with a larger range of temperatures if we are healthy people.
+We may have to make some sacrifices if we are healthy people, turning off rather indulgent air conditioning and just putting up with a larger range of temperatures, for example.

 We may have blackouts from time to time.
 We can manage if prepared.

 After all we have known about the problem of power generation facing us for more than 60 years.
 We kid ourselves by electing political parties who do not frighten us but instead downgrade the problem.
 We allow media to give us an out by still giving airtime to climate change deniers on the grounds of allowing two sides to be expressed to all questions.
 But we do not always give two sides to all questions.
-Have you heard a two sided debate that includes the pros of murder or on simple things like the value of eating vegetables?
-There is wide condemnation and no support for the overuse of antibiotics – something only of news to us through the voice of scientists.
+Have you heard a two sided debate that includes the pros of deliberately killing people?
+There is wide condemnation and no support for the overuse of antibiotics – something only of news to us through the voice of science.

-We must be clear to politicians that we have known for for 60 years too many, that we have been supporting more and more climate damaging fossil fuels being used in the environment.
+We must make it clear to politicians that we have known for for 60 years too many, that we have been supporting more and more climate damaging fossil fuels being used in the environment.
 We want this to stop.
-Spend our money on the support of other forms.
+Spend our money on the support of other forms of power.